Subdivisions of Belgrade: 18th century

-During the Austrian occupation of northern Serbia 1718-1739, Belgrade was divided by the governing Austrian authorities on 6 districts: Fortress, Serbian town (modern Kosančićev Venac), German town (modern Dorćol), Lower Serbian town (Savamala), Karlstadt (Palilula) and the Great military hospital (Terazije-Tašmajdan).
+During the Austrian occupation of northern Serbia 1718-1739, Belgrade was divided by the governing Austrian authorities into 6 districts: Fortress, Serbian town (modern Kosančićev Venac), German town (modern Dorćol), Lower Serbian town (Savamala), Karlstadt (Palilula) and the Great military hospital (Terazije-Tašmajdan).

 19th century

 During the First Serbian Uprising, the Serbian Administrative Council divided the liberated territory in 12 nahiyah in 1807, confirming more or less the already existing division.
 One of them, Belgrade Nahiyah, covered mostly the present part of the Šumadija section of the territory of City of Belgrade.
 The existence of the Belgrade Nahiyah was retained after the Second Serbian Uprising in 1815.
 In order to replace the division inherited from the Ottoman period, the new, military-based division was introduced in 1834.
 Belgrade Nahiya was replaced with the Belgrade Okrug, which itself was part of the super-unit of Podunavlje Serdarstvo.
 Belgrade Okrug occupied territory much wider than the city itself, and was divided into the srez of Kolubara (seated in Šopić), Kosmaj (Sopot), Podunavlje (Grocka), Posavina (Ostružnica) and Turija (Darosava).
 Almost all villages became seats of the municipalities.
 In 1837, Kosmaj was annexed to Podunavlje.
 In 1838 the military administration was replaced with the civilian one.

 After 1806, the rebellion leaders divided Belgrade into quarters, for practical purposes.
-City had no officially named streets at the time, so the houses were numbered by the quarter to which they belonged.
-Administration of Belgrade City was established in 1839, according to the Law on the organization of municipalities.
-In 1841 the administration was made independent from the Ministry of interior, though the government still supervised the courts, police and administration.
-On 15 March 1847 city administration asked from the Ministry of the Interior to do the numbering of the houses.
-The ministry suggested division of the entire city into quarters and on 9 February 1848 proposed division into six quarters: Metropolitan, Zerek (Dorćol), Savamala, Terazije, Palilula and Vračar.
+The city had no officially named streets at the time, so the houses were numbered by the quarter to which they belonged.
+The administration of Belgrade City was established in 1839, according to the Law on the organization of municipalities.
+In 1841 the administration was made independent from the Ministry of the Interior, though the government still supervised the courts, police and administration.
+On 15 March 1847, the city administration asked from the Ministry of the Interior to do the numbering of the houses.
+The ministry suggested the division of the entire city into quarters and on 9 February 1848 proposed division into six quarters: Metropolitan, Zerek (Dorćol), Savamala, Terazije, Palilula and Vračar.

 On 2 July 1856 the srez of Turija was abolished and divided between Kosmaj and Kolubara, and the new srez of Vračar was formed from the parts of Podunavlje (which was renamed to Grocka) and Posavina.
 The Vračar Srez covered the area directly surrounding the city itself, including the villages of Banjica, Beli Potok, Jajinci, Kaluđerica, Kumodraž, Leštane, Mali Mokri Lug, Mirijevo, Pinosava, Rakovica, Resnik, Rušanj, Slanci Veliki Mokri Lug, Vinča and Višnjica from Podunavlje and Kneževac, Žarkovo and Železnik from Posavina.
 Additions to Vračar included Ostružnica on 14 March 1861, Ripanj on 14 February 1886 and Zuce in 1890, while Topčider was transferred from Podunavlje directly under the Belgrade administration, becoming part of the city on 1 July 1863.